critocrito/data-scores-in-the-uk/README.md

 ### `bin/search-media-ddg.sh`

+Scrape DuckDuckGo for articles from media websites.
+This scripts works slightly different due to the amount of possible scrapes.
+Those scrape need to run on multiple servers in parallel to reduce the time it takes to scrape.

+- Use the `./scripts/british_newspapers.clj` to create the list of media domains.
+- Split the domains into chunks.
+On every server run (adopt `-n r/4` to the right amount of servers).

+    split -n r/4 --additional-suffix=.txt british-papers-domains.txt papers-

+- Start the scrape on each server:

+    ./bin//search-media-ddg.sh queries/papers-aa.txt

 ## Scripts

 Post processing of data is done using a the following collection of scripts.
 They are idempotent and can be rerun at any time.